 John has also worked with film composers Jerry Goldsmith, Ry Cooder, James Newton Howard, Dave Grusin, Henry Mancini, John Williams, Mark Isham, Michel Colombier, Carter Burwell and Howard Shore and many others.

 Since 1985, his association with Chick Corea has brought him worldwide acclaim and put him at the forefront of the jazz world.
-His many recordings with Chick Corea's Elektric Band and Akoustic Band, and his six solo recordings for GRP Records have brought him two Grammy Awards (one for playing and one for composing) and eight Grammy nominations.
-In addition, his first solo recording, John Patitucci, went to number one on the Billboard jazz charts.
-He arranged and produced his own records as well as those of other artists.
-In 1996 he signed with Concord Jazz and released his first album with them, One More Angel, in May 1997.
-His second Concord recording, Now, was released in August 1998 and his third, Imprint, in 2000.
-His latest CD is entitled Communion.
-It includes a piece with string quartet, jazz, Brazilian, and Afro-Cuban music.
+His many recordings with Chick Corea’s Elektric Band and Akoustic Band, his six solo recordings for GRP Records and his subsequent recordings have brought him two Grammy Awards (one for playing and one for composing) and over 15 Grammy nominations.
+In addition, his first solo recording, John Patitucci, went to number one on the Billboard Jazz charts.
+John arranged and produced all of his own records as well as those of other artists.
+In 1996, he signed with Concord Jazz and released seven records on their label: One More Angel; Now; Imprint; Communion; Songs, Stories and Spirituals; Line by Line; and Remembrance.
+Two of those releases were nominated for Grammy Awards in the composition category.